Reviews round-up for Medea at the National Theatre starring Helen McCrory

 “A magnificent Medea… [Helen McCrory’s] Medea is magnificent, and director Carrie Cracknell’s modern-day staging, and Ben Power’s adaptation, puts Medea’s miseries, and her subsequent actions, in context.”

-"Helen McCrory is on exceptional form as Medea, the most disturbing of Greek tragic heroines.
+REVIEWS ROUND-UP"Helen McCrory is on exceptional form as Medea, the most disturbing of Greek tragic heroines.
 The character tends to be portrayed as a she-devil, a murderous manipulator who’s wild with love and rage.
 McCrory powerfully conveys Medea’s bitter destructiveness, while also suggesting the vulnerability of a woman shunned by a society where she’s seen as a cunning foreigner."

 "There is strong work from Martin Turner as Creon, who is scared to death of Medea and Dominic Rowan as the poignantly childless King of Athens, who offers Medea refuge when she needs it most.
 Michaela Coel as the Nurse powerfully voices the audience’s feelings of apprehension and dread, while the music by Will Gregory and Alison Goldfrapp remorselessly ratchets up the tension.
 At the end of this thrilling and merciless production you leave the theatre feeling both appalled and strangely elated – the sure sign that a tragedy has hit its mark."